 - 6 points

-- Typically this unit is assessed in the following ways: (1) portfolio-based assessment and (2) project deliverables.
+Indicative assessments in this unit are as follows: (1) professionalism assessment; (2) project deliverables; and (3) portfolio.
 Further information is available in the unit outline.

 - Unit Coordinator(s)